 Yorktown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Yorktown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Yorktown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Yorktown include Irish, English, Scottish, and Dutch.
+Important ancestries of people in Yorktown include Irish, English, Scottish, and Scots-Irish.